 - Use In-app Billing to sell digital goods, including one-time items and recurring subscriptions.

 - Supported for any app published on Google Play.
-You only need a Google Play Developer Console account and a Google Wallet merchant account.
+You only need a Google Play Developer Console account and a Google payments merchant account.

 - Checkout processing is automatically handled by Google Play, with the same look-and-feel as for app purchases.